Ismael-VC/PyReCall.jl/README.md

 notably plotting packages like matplotlib (or MayaVi or Chaco), it is convenient to start the GUI event loop (which processes things like mouse clicks) as an asynchronous task within Julia, so that the GUI is responsive without blocking Julia's input prompt.
-PyCall includes functions to implement these event loops for some of the most common cross-platform [GUI toolkits](http://en.wikipedia.org/wiki/Widget_toolkit):
+PyReCall includes functions to implement these event loops for some of the most common cross-platform [GUI toolkits](http://en.wikipedia.org/wiki/Widget_toolkit):